Park Entry Fees

 Camping areas and accommodation are available within many parks, with nightly fees payable in addition to the once-off vehicle entry fee.
 Camping is permitted in a single park for a maximum of five consecutive nights.

-- park visitor centres
+- At park visitor centres (where available).

-- in person at natural resources centres during business hours.
+- In person at natural resources centres during business hours.

-Find entry, camping and accommodation fees for each park in the Find a Park section.
+Find entry, camping and accommodation fees for each park in the Find a park section.

 Have a favourite park or here on holidays?
 Save money on multiple entry with a Park Pass